-This bill would change the amount of recoverable stored water that ADWR will credit to longterm storage accounts from 95% to 70%.
+This bill would change the amount of recoverable stored water that ADWR will credit to long-term storage accounts from 95% to 70%.
 In other words, this bill increases the so-called "cut to the aquifer" for most long-term storage from 5% to 30%.

-This bill was introduced on January 17, 2024 and we are still analyzing whether this change would apply prospectively or retroactively.
+This bill may be interpreted to apply either retroactively or prospectively.
 If the bill is retroactively, it would be reckless and irresponsible since it would drastically reduce the investment made for generating these credits and undermine how their owner had planned to utilize them.
 If the bill is prospective, it still is troubling to have a major alteration in the Underground Storage Program and how municipal water providers and other water users prepare for less Colorado River water in the future.